 This might have influenced broadcasting production.
 In the first place, it granted the question of entropy, variation, and unpredictability a renewed status in media production in Sweden.
 Secondly, because Swedish radio also had been evaluated and received a much lower score than television, it might have spurred producers in the direction of all sorts of diversity.
 To fully explore the correlation between these events is a matter I develop in my dissertation, and which far exceeds the scope of this text.
 Yet, I hope that the correlation between the global development in both object detection and dimension reduction might convince the reader that the tendency carries some value.
 And if so, we are also forced to consider the apparent brevity of this trend.

-Summery
+Summary

 This experiment has taken place on the threshold.
 On the threshold between listening and counting.
 On the threshold between differences in sound.
 Finally, it also plays out on the threshold to the scientifically valid.
 The sample sizes have been too small to actually confirm the findings on a solid base, despite strong indications.
 I hope that the reader still can see the value in the results.
 The analysis of audio data from annual sample sets reveals a shift in the number of detected occurrences for each year, with varying sonic sequences reflecting the overall structure of the broadcasting.
 Using PCA and UMAP, we observe differences in the MFCC data and clustering between P1 and P3, suggesting distinct sonic identities.
 There are several contextual factors related to the changes in the media environment that could be considered as a cause for this development, yet the exploration of causality lies beyond the confines of this article.